plebbit/plebbit-js/README.md

   // ...will add more stuff later, like signer or send/sign or balance }
 Nft {
-  ticker: string // ticker of the chain, like ETH, AVAX, SOL, etc
+  chainTicker: string // ticker of the chain, like ETH, AVAX, SOL, etc
   address: string // address of the NFT contract
   index: number // index of the specific NFT used
   signature: Signature // proof that author.address owns the nft